 The Social Media Core aims to lead the transformation of current social science and health research at UofSC by integrating data science and social media analysis to understand health issues and human behavior.
-This core will host a social computing lab for social media applications including collection, cleaning, and analysis of large-scale social media data sets.
-To promote interdisciplinary efforts, the core will hold workshops and speaker series to facilitate presentation, demonstration, and discussion of how social media data can be explored across a wide range of disciplines.
+This core partners with interdisciplinary researchers across the campus and Geoinformation and Big Data Research Lab for social media applications including collection, cleaning, analysis, and visualization of large-scale social media datasets and other relevant big data.
+To promote interdisciplinary efforts, the core will hold hands-on workshops and speaker series to facilitate presentation, demonstration, and discussion of how social media data can be explored across a wide range of disciplines.
 The professional development and academic training activities will include certificates, new courses, and a new Master program in the longer term.
-In addition, the core will facilitate and produce collaborative research proposals with health science researchers and clinicians and seek external funding opportunities from federal and other agencies.
-The Social Media Core will be co-directed by Drs.
-Amir Karami (CIC) and Brie Turner-McGrievy (ASPH) and consists of strong expertise in social medical analytics, social networks, and health disparities.
+In addition, the core will facilitate and produce collaborative manuscripts and research proposals with researchers interested in health science, data science, and geoinformatics to seek external funding opportunities from federal and other agencies.
+The Social Media Core is co-directed by Drs.
+Zhenlong Li and Shan Qiao and consists of strong expertise in social media big data analytics, spatial analysis, social networks, and health disparities.

 Poor diet is a major contributor to the leading causes of chronic diseases and death in the United States, including coronary heart disease, diabetes, hyperlipidemia, and stroke.
-Adults who eat a healthy diet live longer and have a lower risk of obesity, heart disease, diabetes, and certain cancers.
-However, most Americans do not have a healthy diet.
 To better characterize and monitor US diet patterns in real-time, new sources of information need to be identified and integrated, and novel monitoring techniques need to be developed.
 It is essential to collect and analyze larger samples to advance knowledge and understanding of public health.
 Yet, traditional survey methods are expensive, difficult to deploy instantly, and fail to sample hard-to-reach populations and minorities.
-In contrast, these groups heavily use social media.
 Social media chronicles the lives of a population, recording their beliefs, attitudes, and behaviors on a wide variety of topics.
-By analyzing social media, we can gain new insights into public health.
-In this project, we explore dietary patterns on social media and investigate the association between social media discussions and other factors such as socioeconomic one.
+Meanwhile, the cellphone-based population mobility data records people’s visitation to different health behavior-related facilities (e.g., diet, exercise, alcohol consumption, and smoking) which can be used to measure the health risk behaviors at the population level.
+In this project, we explore dietary and exercise patterns on social media (i.e., Twitter data) and cellphone-based mobility data (i.e., SafeGraph) and investigate their association with health outcomes controlling for social determinants of health (SDOH) and other factors to examine health and healthcare disparities.

 Dr. Amir Karami’s research focuses on big data and text mining, medical and health informatics, data science, social computing/social network analysis and IT security in Web, mobile and social networks.